From the canyons of the mind, we wander on and stumble blind.

 Truth has this uncanny way of revealing things as they are, and that can often catch us out.
 Maybe that is why at times we feel uncomfortable when something true about us is revealed, something we might otherwise have liked to keep hidden.

-Jesus Christ speaks about this to his disciples when he says the light shines in the darkness, but people prefer the darkness (John 3:19), because if you step into the light our evil deeds may be illuminated and made known.
+Jesus Christ speaks about this to his disciples when he says the light shines in the darkness, but people prefer the darkness (John 3:19), because if we step into the light our evil deeds may be illuminated and made known.
 In other words, it might reveal the kind of people we really are.

 Yet the Christian gospel would be very bad news if it was simply true and only revealed things as they really are, because it would show things that would not be very comfortable for any of us.
 Here is the point I wish to end on: Jesus Christ claimed to be the truth, and to have the truth, and to proclaim the truth, and to reveal the truth – and to offer evidence for what he claimed he was telling us was the truth.
 But, crucially, he also claimed that this truth wouldn’t simply reveal the way things are, but it would transform the way things are.